-Recently I was wandering around a duty free looking at the array of champagne bottles they had.
+Recently I was wandering around a duty free looking at the array of champagnes they had.
 Starting from the not so expensive to the super duper pricey stuff.
-And I as I looked at all the prices and, after I had finished counting which ones I’d tried, I couldn’t help but ask myself which was the best champagne for the money.
+And as I looked at all the prices and after I had finished counting which ones I’d tried, I couldn’t help but ask myself which were the best champagnes for the money.

-Which champagne was so undervalued, tasted amazing and were priced either just right or too little?
+Which champagnes were so undervalued, tasted amazing and were priced either just right or too little?

 I was recently invited to a friend’s 45th birthday party.
 And amongst all the incredibly cool gifts that he got given (a solid gold coin which said Sell on one side and Buy on the other) – someone had given him a bottle of Palmer 2000.

 Now this particular friend of mine has no interest in wine.
 When I say that, I mean he likes wine.
 Perhaps maybe by Country but not brands AND he’s definitely not the sort of person that would know the difference between a Palmer and a Yellow Tail.

 Like me in the vodka world.
 What’s wrong with Smirnoff…